Zone Control Junction Hub (Gen. I)

 - Mount on a stake above ground for easy access or bury without a stake only exposing the top when discreet mounting is desirable.

 - The "Zone Control" Junction box is a must for most landscape light layouts.

-- As common sense would tell you, a junction box is a place to make all your splices instead of having make separate home runs all the way back to the transformer.
+- As common sense would tell you, a junction box is a place to make all your splices instead of having to make separate home runs all the way back to the transformer.
 As with any electrical layout, you can wire in series or parallel.
 A hub enables you to wire in parallel thus reducing the voltage drop you get when wiring low voltage in series.

-- Having a junction box out in an area reduces the need for many long runs back to the transformer, reduce cable usage, provide more efficient, flexible layouts.
+- Having a junction box out in an area reduces the need for many long runs back to the transformer, reduce cable usage, and provide more efficient, flexible layouts.